ligoj/ligoj/README.md

 ## Make Ligoj home persistent

-By default with Docker compose, the home is persistent, keeping your plugins installation by mapping `/usr/local/ligoj` with a volume.
+By default, with Docker compose, the home is persistent, keeping your plugins installation by mapping `/usr/local/ligoj` with a volume.
 The `ligoj-ui` container has no persistent data.

 ```
 docker run -d --name ligoj-api --link ligoj-db:db -v ~/.ligoj:/usr/local/ligoj ligoj/ligoj-api:3.2.3